remix-run/remix/docs/route/client-loader.md

 };
 ```

-This function is only ever run on the client, and can used in a few ways:
+This function is only ever run on the client, and can be used in a few ways:

-- Instead of a server action for full-client routes
+- Instead of a server loader for full-client routes
 - To use alongside a `clientLoader` cache by invalidating the cache on mutations
   - Maintaining a client-side cache to skip calls to the server
   - Bypassing the Remix [BFF][bff] hop and hitting your API directly from the client